 This Seems Complicated

-More than likely, this is a practice that you probably have never used before.
+More than likely, this is a practice that you probably have never used before if you are brand new to the world of bookkeeping.
 So for me to say that you should completely have a firm grasp on the concept of debits and credits is foolish.

 Just like anything else that is new to you, it takes learning a new skill and practicing it over and over again.
 Then, before long, it becomes second nature to you and you are doing debits and credits with your eyes closed.